 Electricity is a very fickle thing.
-We try to test and provide proven solutions, but there are still times when a certain pump may have a slight variation in the motor, or your electrical infrastructure is a bit inconsistent and we run into problems.
-If you're having this issue, here are some things to check:
+We try to test and provide proven solutions.
+However, there are times when a certain pump may have a slight variation in the motor, or your electrical infrastructure is a bit inconsistent, and we run into problems.

 3. Have you checked your foam cannon for any blockages?
 See this article:

 5. Even on a dedicated 20A circuit, some foam cannons can overwork the machine.
-You can try turning the red unloader valve down a bit to lower the pressure coming out of the machine when using the foam cannon.
-Or you can install a 1.5mm orifice in the foam cannon: MTM 1.5MM FOAM CANNON ORIFICE
+You can turn the red unloader valve down to lower the pressure from the machine when using the foam cannon.
+Or you can install a 1.5mm orifice in the foam cannon: MTM Foam Cannon Orifice 1.5 Orifice